composer I producer l

 well with guitarists and vocalists," says Vanston.
 Baxter's

-latest is a collaboration between Clint Black and Michael McDonald,
+latest is a collaboration between Clint Black, Jonny Lang, and Michael

-among others.
-"He (Baxter) is pure feelone hundred-percent
+"He (Baxter) is pure feelone hundred-percent feel!
+And

-feel!
-And a lot of times I wont write a chart, because he
+a lot of times I wont write a chart, because he just hears

-just hears this stuff and responds in such a natural way.
-Its
+this stuff and responds in such a natural way.
+Its amazing

-amazing how fast he picks up things.
-Its very organic,"
+how fast he picks up things.
+Its very organic," says

 How does Vanston

-deal with super stars of music, all talented with "A"
+deal with musical legends, all talented with "A" personalities?

 artists both up and coming and established under his production